SamSaffron/redismux/README.md

 (nil)
 ```

-This provides very simple provisioning of redis instances.
+This provides very simple way of provisioning redis instances.

-All dbs are stored in the `db/` subdirectory
+All dbs are stored in the `db/` subdirectory together with .sock files